 - Development of international collaboration and participation in international scientific and technological networks and project teams;

 - Contribution to national and regional capacity of industrial development and technology transfer;

 - Training and qualification of researchers on post-graduate and post-doctoral level and initiation of graduate students in scientific research in the activity areas;

-- Promotion of the scientific culture in academic environment and to public.
+- Promotion of the scientific culture in the academic environment and to the public.